8:15- 8:30 Arrival

 12:50- 1:15 D.E.A.R.
 (Drop Everything And Read)

-Students settle down with a book appropriate to their reading level for twenty-five minutes of silent reading.
+During D.E.A.R., students settle down with a book appropriate to their reading level for thirty-five minutes of silent reading.
 Younger readers may read aloud with a teacher or listen to a book read by an older student.
+Students of all ages also receive one-on-one or small group literacy practice as needed.

 Home Center activities are designed to promote authentic community building.
 Through an intentional mix of structured activities and free-play throughout the week, students explore their creativity, challenge their problem solving skills, and practice effective communication in a mixed-age setting.
 Home Center activities may include gardening, woodworking, sports, engineering challenges, crafting, cooking, cooperative games and more.
 Students are given the freedom to explore interests and hobbies outside of traditional academic subjects.
 Ending the day in the Home Center community environment supports the familial atmosphere of the Home Center and offers students the chance to reflect, relax and connect.